-In the context of electricity networks, DM is the act of modifying demand and/or electricity consumption, for the purpose reducing or delaying network expenditure (i.e. removing or delaying an underlying network constraint).
+In the context of electricity networks, DM is the act of modifying demand and/or electricity consumption, for the purpose of reducing or delaying network expenditure (i.e. removing or delaying an underlying network constraint).
 This definition recognises that DM need not be specific to removing networks constraints only at times of peak demand.
-Rather that network support opportunities also include retirement or replacement of an aging asset; redundancy support during equipment failure; minimum demand and associated issues with voltage, system frequency and power quality management; managing diverse power flows and system security issues.
-In response to growing DER in the network, DM must evolve to include management of these customer assets to optimise end-to-end investment.
+It can also provide solutions in response to the retirement or replacement of an aging asset; redundancy support during equipment failure; minimum demand and associated issues with voltage, system frequency and power quality management; managing diverse power flows and system security issues.
+With rapidly growing DER in the network, DM must evolve to include management of these customer assets to optimise end-to-end investment.